Shamrock 60cm – Free shipping

 Coming up to 90 years since the Shamrock V was first built, this boat was a major part of the work of Sir Thomas Lipton.
 She was the first British yacht to take part in the new J-class rulings and is the only J-class yacht to have been built with wood.
 Despite having gone through numerous changes and improvements compared to previous models, she was still no match in the America’s Cup against the likes of the Enterprise.
 Still, to this day, she’s become a bit of a legend in British nautical history.

-This Shamrock model sailing boat can be an ideal finishing touch to any nautical themed rooms at home or in the office.
+This Shamrock model sailing boats can be an ideal finishing touch to any nautical themed rooms at home or in the office.

-- A beautiful, museum-replicate take on the Shamrock yacht with dimensions: 60cm Length x 15cm Width x 82cm Height with stand.
+- A beautiful, museum-replicate take on the Shamrock yacht with dimensions: 60cm Length x 12cm Width x 77cm Height with stand.

 - Plank on frame construction using quality wood, ensuring that construction feels robust and sturdy.